 THE BEFORE: BOOKING & SCHEDULING PROCESS

 Each session is completely customized to you.
 Once you contact me, I like to speak with you on the phone to get to know a little more about you and what you want to get out of the session.
-We may meet once before the session to go over specifics and for you to view the products that I offer.
 Once we decide on the session style, we will coordinate a date and I will send you the booking documents, which include a deposit and contract.
-I require a $75 deposit and a signed contract to officially book a session.
+I require the session fee and a signed contract to officially book a session.
 If those are not completed, I cannot guarantee the date you desire.
+We may meet once before the session to go over specifics and for you to view the products that I offer.

 Maternity sessions typically take place from the seventh month of pregnancy and on.